janiolacarlos-arch/WSTproject/Laravel_Project/README.md

 Database Used: MySQL

 ## Features
-- Add Task
+- Add Task: Create new tasks by adding a title, description, priority, and due date.
-- View Tasks
+- View Tasks: Display all tasks on a dashboard with total, pending, and completed task counts, plus search and filter options.
-- Edit Task
+- Edit Task: Update task details easily through an interactive window.
-- Delete Task
+- Delete Task: Remove tasks from the list with a confirmation prompt.
-- Update Status
+- Update Status: Quickly change a task between completed and pending with one click.

 ## Setup
 1. Clone the repo and run `composer install`.